Google Ads Starter Pack for Print-On-Demand

 Shopping campaigns use product groups to select which products you want to bid on in a given campaign.
 You can subdivide your products into customized product groups based on product attributes (category, brand, product type).
 Products that aren’t subdivided will remain in an “Everything else” product group.
 You then can set bids for each product group based upon your campaign goals.

-Also, Google recommends that you can use Smart Shopping campaigns to increase conversion rate of your store (20% more than ads running with similar cost).
+Also, Google recommends that you can use Smart Shopping campaigns to increase the conversion rate of your store (20% more than ads running with similar costs).
 Key benefits of Smart Shopping campaigns include:

 - Better qualified leads